 - Make any repairs necessary to prevent further damage to your business.
 These should include covering breaks in a roof, wall, or windows with plywood, canvas, plastic sheeting, or other waterproof material.
 Do not have permanent repairs made without first consulting your agent or broker.
 Unauthorized repairs might not be reimbursed.

 - Keep all receipts for expenditures you've made for temporary repairs and/or to estimate the extent of your damage.

-- Collect cancelled checks, invoices, appraisals and other papers that might assist the adjuster in determining the value of the destroyed property.
+- Collect canceled checks, invoices, appraisals, and other papers that might assist the adjuster in determining the value of the destroyed property.

 - Take photos or a video of the damaged areas.
 These will help you with the presentation of your claim and assist the adjuster in his investigation.
 Make sure you have photos or a video of your pre-disaster conditions.

 - Even if business furnishings, fixtures, machinery, etc. appear to be "total losses," do not get rid of them until after they have been examined by an adjuster.

 - If your vehicles have been damaged or submerged in water.
 Do not attempt to start or operate them until they are thoroughly dry.